 - Save your windfalls.
 For example, tax refunds and any other unexpected windfalls should be used to contribute to your IRA.

 Once you have paid off debt, direct the payment amounts to your retirement account.
-This goes for student loans, car debt, and credit card debt, etc.
+This goes for student loans, car debt, and credit card debt, etc. Other loans like title loans and personal loans should be included in this as well.

 What is an Annuity?